How Spiritually Mature People Spend Holidays

 Forgive your past and everyone in it.
 Begin doing forgiveness work today.
 If you have a problem with someone your goal is to be at peace with them before the family event.
 Each night before falling asleep wish this person well.
 See them with a smile on their face.
 Silently offer them peace.
 Fill a helium balloon with the problem.
 Let it drift away.

 Feel the love.
-Fill your love tank prior to arriving to a dinner or party.
-Spend time with friends and have fun.
 Exercise and get enough sleep.
 Read a great book.
 Spend time in prayer.
+Fill your love tank prior to arriving to a dinner or a party.

-Fill the home or restaurant with love prior to arriving.
+Fill a home or restaurant with love prior to arriving.
+Send love in advance.
 Visualize everyone having a good time.
 Make your intention to be loving and choose to feel loved.

 You will receive what you give to others over the holidays.
 You will get what you expect.
 Spread joy.
 Expect love.
 Have fun.